Water is an essential you need to store for emergencies. Not only do you need it for drinking, but you also need water for preparing food and hygiene.

-Use our Emergency Water Calculator to determine how much water your family needs to stockpile.
+Use our Emergency Water Calculator to determine how much your family needs to stockpile.

 How Much Water to Stockpile Per Day?

-Ready.gov, National Terror Alert, and FEMA recommend stockpiling 1 gallon of water per day, per person.
+Ready.gov, National Terror Alert, and FEMA recommend stockpiling 1 gallon of water per person daily.
 This is based on the idea that you’ll need ½ gallon for drinking and another ½ gallon for other purposes, such as hygiene and cooking.

 While ½ gallon of drinking water is adequate for most people’s needs, ½ gallon is NOT enough for other needs.